CurvesHub/CqrsPerformanceAnalysis/README.md

 ## Overview

-This project is used to compare a traditional API with a CQRS API.
-The goal is to evaluate if restructuring a project with CQRS will bring performance benefits.
+This project is used to compare a traditional API implementation with two CQRS API implementations.
+The goal is to evaluate if restructuring a project with CQRS but without DDD and ES will bring performance benefits.

 The solution includes the following projects:
 - `Traditional.Api`: A traditional API which uses a single `DbContext` for all queries and commands.
-- `Cqrs.Api`: A CQRS API which uses two `DbContexts` for queries and commands.
+- `Cqrs.Api`: A CQRS API which uses two `DbContexts` separated for queries and commands.
-- `main-MediatR branch`: The CQRS API uses the MediatR package to implement the CQRS pattern.
+- `main-rebased-mediatr branch`: This CQRS API uses the MediatR package to implement the CQRS pattern.

 ## Business scenario

 This Web API provides access to article content data like categories and attributes.
-The user can provide new data for the articles which will be saved in a database.
+The user can update data which will be saved in a database.

 - This API writes and reads data about articles, categories and category specific attributes from an internal company database.
 - The company's content team uses this API to manage the attributes and categories of the articles.
-- This services does not sync the data with any external services (marketplaces).
+- This service does not sync the data with any external service (marketplaces).
 This is done by another service.

 ## Endpoints

 These are all the endpoints which are available in the API:

 ```http
 GET /attributes
 PUT /attributes